chapel-lang/chapel-blog/content/posts/10myths-part4/index.md

 examples I focused on when arguing that syntax matters dealt only with patterns that were largely independent of the scalable parallel computing context for which Chapel was originally developed.
-Perhaps this was due to the fact that scalable parallel computing is traditionally done in languages like Fortran, C, and C++ using libraries like MPI or directive-based approaches like OpenMP to express the parallelism and locality considerations required at scale.
+Perhaps this was due to the fact that scalable parallel computing is typically done in (traditionally) sequential languages like Fortran, C, and C++, where the parallelism and locality elements required to scale were expressed using libraries like MPI or directive-based approaches like OpenMP.
+So, since the syntax was determined by the base languages and those languages only focused on local computations, maybe that's where I focused?
-And since those languages were traditionally sequential and constrained to a single process, perhaps focusing only on local computations made sense to me at the time.

-However, if we think of common `notations for scalable parallel computing—like MPI or OpenMP—as being pseudo-languages in and of themselves, then perhaps I should've also compared Chapel's syntax to the library calls and directives used in such systems.
+However, if we think of common notations for scalable parallel computing—like MPI or OpenMP—as being pseudo-languages in and of themselves, then perhaps I should've also compared Chapel's syntax to the library calls and directives used in such systems.